earth-system-radiation/rte-rrtmgp/README.md

 This is the repository for RTE+RRTMGP, a set of codes for computing radiative fluxes in planetary atmospheres.
 RTE+RRTMGP is described in a [paper](https://doi.org/10.1029/2019MS001621) in [Journal of Advances in Modeling Earth Systems](http://james.agu.org).

-RRTMGP uses a k-distribution to provide an optical description (absorption and possibly Rayleigh optical depth) of the gaseous atmosphere, along with the relevant source functions, on a pre-determined spectral grid given temperatures, pressures, and gas concentration.
+RRTMGP uses a correlated _k_-distribution to provide an optical description (absorption and possibly Rayleigh optical depth) of the gaseous atmosphere, along with the relevant source functions, on a pre-determined spectral grid given temperatures, pressures, and gas concentration.
 The k-distribution currently distributed with this package is applicable to the Earth's atmosphere under present-day, pre-industrial, and 4xCO2 conditions.

 RTE computes fluxes given spectrally-resolved optical descriptions and source functions.
 The fluxes are normally summarized or reduced via a user extensible class.